wix/Detox/detox/detox-native/README.md

 #### Take View Screenshots!

 Detox can take screenshots of views, including all child-views in the view-hierarchy.
-Example:
+Example of a resulted bitmap:

 ![Announcement View](../../docs/img/element-screenshot-view.png)

 This can be very useful for screenshot-based snapshot tests, using external tools such as `applitools eyes`.
 It is a better approach than doing so with screenshots of the entire screen, as those include varying elements such as battery level, and time.
 Read more about it in our [Screenshots guide](../../docs/APIRef.Screenshots.md#element-level-screenshots-android-only).

-The resulted screenshot can be provided as a bitmap, a byte-array, or a Base64-Encoded string (based on the raw byte-array).
-The byte-array approach is especially useful when using external services such as `applitools`, because this is normally the way the image can be uploaded.
+Detox can provide the result screenshot as a bitmap, a byte-array, or a Base64-Encoded string (based on the raw byte-array).
+The byte-array approach is especially useful when using external services such as `applitools`, because this is normally the way the image can be uploaded there.

 Usage example: